Khanattila/KNLMeansCL/DOC.md

 int a                   Set the radius of the search window. a=0 uses 1 pixel, while a=1
-                        use 9 pixels and son on.
+                        uses 9 pixels and son on.
 Usually, larger it the better the result of the denoising.
 Spatial size = (2 * a + 1)^2.
                         Total search window size = temporal size * spatial size.